The Christmas season can often be overwhelming and overly busy. That’s why you need a no-stress Advent plan that’s done for you!

 The No-Stress Advent Plan

 Every year I try to come up with a meaningful plan for celebrating Advent.
 We’ve done everything from traditional Advent calendars to Advent storybooks, and more.
 But almost every year, by the end of December, I’m left feeling a bit breathless and overwhelmed.

 This year I didn’t want the month to fly by in a flurry of activity and busyness.
 I wanted something a bit more intentional and yet stress-free.

-I couldn’t find what I was looking for, so I decided to design it myself.
-Introducing The No-Stress Advent Calendar Printable Pack!
+I couldn’t find what I was looking for, so I decided to design it myself!
+(Keep reading to find out how you can get this for FREE!)

 This printable pack includes 1 Advent calendar, 2 pages of Advent tags, and 3 pages of Advent Bible reading cards.

 I printed our Advent calendar on cardstock and then put it in a frame that we already had (after Christmas is over I’ll put it back in my bedroom, where it was formerly hanging!).
 You can write directly on the frame with a dry erase marker, and it works just like a dry erase board!

 Perfect for Busy Moms